GoldsteinE/gh-blog/tlsign/README.md

 # The tale of tlsign: verifying archived TLS sessions

+YOU CAN’T DO IT

+The post will be updated with explananation why sometime in the future.

 All the code of the final implementation is available at [GoldsteinE/tlsign].

 [GoldsteinE/tlsign]: https://github.com/GoldsteinE/tlsign